movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 ## Abstract

-At certain intervals validators commit block-rangees to L1.
-The L1 contract will verify if 2/3 of the validators have attested to the block-range height and on the default path this is initiated by a special role - the acceptor.
+At certain intervals validators commit a sequence of blocks (called _block-range_) to L1.
+The L1 contract will verify if 2/3 of the validators have attested to a given block-range height.
+For a given block-range height the acceptor will initiate the process of confirmation on the contract.

 This provides an L1-protected _postconfirmation_ that the block (or a batch of blocks) is confirmed.
 This additional anchoring mechanism increases the security of the L2-confirmation as it locks in the L2-confirmation, reduces the risk of long range attacks and provides a way to slash validators that have attested against the majority.